Recent News

 Research

-Organic Semiconductors (2009-current)
+Organic Semiconductor Surface Reactivity (2009-current)

-From a chemistry and fundamental scientific standpoint, the reactions of these materials are even more fascinating.
+From a chemistry and fundamental scientific standpoint, the reactions of these materials are fascinating.
 Solution based precedence has little predictive power when reacting a solid organic substrate.
 Likewise, many of the properties unique to molecular solids (weak intermolecular forces, molecular anisotropy, etc.) mean the reaction of these surfaces bear little resemblance to their inorganic counterparts.
 Effectively the factors determining reactivity must be reevaluated with these surfaces.

 Back to top